Arena-Rosnav/.github/docs/user_guides/models/robot.md

 To use and test the robot, start the simulation with `model:=<robot>` set as a command line argument (or use the robot setup configuration file).

 ### Robot Repositories
-Robot repositories and stand-alone packages can be integrated in the same way, but have to be added as submodules to the `arena-simulation-setup` repository. _Don't add any repos under `src/arena-simulation/setup/robot/` to the `.rosinstall`_, overlapping repositories are rejected by `rosws`.
+Robot repositories and stand-alone packages can be integrated in the same way, but have to be added to `extern/` as specified by [Contributing](contribute.md).